Tough to Swallow

 That's a whopping difference of 0.8 calories total in three shots worth of guaro.

 The reality is Aguardiente Antioqueno's normal "sugar-full" variety only has 1.6 calories of sugar per 100 mL.
 It's basically sugar-free.

-The word aguardiente is a mash-up of the words agua, meaning water, and ardiente, meaning burning.
-So it’s the translation of the English term, firewater.
+A mash-up of the words agua, meaning water, and ardiente, meaning burning, aguardiente is direct translation of the English term, firewater (or vice-versa).

-As for the other term Colombian aguardiente goes by, guaro (pronounced wa-row), that’s a derivation of the quechua word for sugar-water, warapu.
+Colombian aguardiente also goes by, guaro.
+Guaro is a derivation of the quechua word for sugar-water, warapu.
 Warapu is also the origin of the name for sugar can juice in Colombia and many other Latin American countries, guarapo.

 Twenty years ago, most Colombian aguardiente was 40% alcohol.
-Now most is 29%.
+Now most is only 29%.

 Could it be perhaps that water is a cheaper ingredient than alcohol?
 Or maybe it's somehow related to the fact that in Colombia the consumption tax on liquors with more than 35% alcohol was significantly higher than for those with less than 35% alcohol?

 This last point was only rectified in 2017 after the EU filed a dispute to the WTO that these taxes were illegally discriminatory.